How Element Analyzers Work & How We Save You Time & Money

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

-Elemental analyzers find elemental compositions of unknown substances by taking the material and converting it into simpler, known compounds.
+EAs find elemental compositions of unknown substances by taking the material and converting it into simpler, known compounds.
 An example of this is finding carbon and hydrogen in organic compounds.
 The unknown organic compound is altered through combustion and the resulting particles are examined and weighted to determine their composition by mass.
-Though common, combustion analyzers are not the only method used to determine a material’s elemental makeup.
+Though common, combustion is not the only method used to determine a material’s elemental makeup.
 Chemicals and radiation are two other methods that are well known in the quantitative and qualitative determination of an element.
-Elemental analyzers can be organized by whether the analysis determines the type of element or by how much of a specific element is in a substance.
+EAs can be organized by whether the analysis determines the type of element or by how much of a specific element is in a substance.

 Atomic Absorption Spectroscopy (AAS)